ZeXtras/universal-dialer/README.md

 ## <a name="manual-deploy"></a>Manual Installation

-This section shows how to replace the Package Installation procedure with a manual installation of the zimlet, at the end must be done the [configuration](#configuration-section) ot the zimlet
+This section shows the with a manual installation procedure; after that,[configuration](#configuration-section)must be performed.

 Download the following files: